zhuhaow/NEKit/README.md

 ### IP stack

-Assuming you already set up a working extension with Network Extension and correct routing configurations (Google how, this is not trivial).
+Assuming you already set up a working extension with correct routing configurations (Google how, this is not trivial).

 In